-The programs offered in Massachusetts, New Jersey and Rhode Island include coursework that will qualify you to sit for the IT Fundamentals, A+, and Net+ CompTIA certification exams.
+The programs offered in New Jersey and Rhode Island include coursework that will qualify you to sit for the IT Fundamentals, A+, and Net+ CompTIA certification exams.
 These programs differ slightly, in that the NJ programs offer a 90-hour professional internship as the final course, and the Rhode Island programs offers a 180-hour professional externship.
 Regardless of which program you complete, you can become a highly competent computer networking technician, ready to enter the IT industry.

 Computer Networking is Challenging, Exciting and in Demand